 Hello there!
-As I promised - the virtual photo tour to Azerbaijan is here!
+As I promised – the virtual photo tour to Azerbaijan is here!
 Here you will see places, faces, get a glimpse of the local culture, the nature, food and many more.
-I took some of the pictures with my camera, while others (no of of the best quality) with my phone.
-Some pictures took a few minutes to take, with really little preparation, while others took even shorter - seconds - as we flew by in our car.
+I took some of the pictures with my camera, while others (not of the best quality) with my phone.
+Some pictures took a few minutes to take, with really little preparation, while others took even shorter – seconds – as we flew by in our car.
 This is only Part I of the photo tour.
 Stay tuned for more.
 Meanwhile, enjoy!

 Very first photo: “Bucket market” in the village of Vendam in the region of Gebele.
 All fresh!
 All good!